Living through almost 12 months of lockdown, it can sometimes feel as if there’s not much more that the Covid-19 could take.

 And instead of agonizing over my hair line in the mirror and checking to see if there’s any new hair growing, I’m using female hair fibers to conceal thinning areas.
 The tiny cotton fibers cling to the hair shaft making them appear thicker and fuller.
 This way no one has to know that my hair isn’t exactly as it was before Covid-19.

-And once we’re out of lockdown and out at the pub again that little secret is just mine!
+And once we’re out of lockdown and out and about again that little secret is just mine!